saugatabose28/Agile-SQA-and-Testing/README.md

 # Agile-SQA-and-Testing
 1. Generating Test Cases:
->A. If all required tools are Eclipse IDE, Maven, and EvoSuite are running well,
+- If all required tools are Eclipse IDE, Maven, and EvoSuite are running well,
->  -> Download the source code for the project
+    - Download the source code for the project
->  -> Open Eclipse IDE and import the project selecting the option “import existing Project”
+    - Open Eclipse IDE and import the project selecting the option “import existing Project”
->  -> Open the terminal on the main directory of the application.
+    - Open the terminal on the main directory of the application.
->B. Add Evosuite Dependency in POM.XML File
+- Add Evosuite Dependency in POM.XML File
 >  <build>
 >  <plugins>
 >  <plugin>